-The broad results of this research show that we cannot blindly rely on an intrinsic WEAT metric as informative regarding extrinsic bias.
-We have found that even when we maximally target bias modification of an embedding, we cannot produce a a reliable change in bias direction downstream.
-The was no pattern or correlation between tasks, of for the same task in different languages, or even in most cases within one task.
+The broad result of this research is that changes in WEAT do not correlate with changes in application bias, and therefore that WEAT should not be used to measure progress in debiasing algorithms.
+We have found that even when we maximally target bias modification of an embedding, we cannot produce a reliable change in bias direction downstream.
+There was no pattern or correlation between tasks, for the same task in different languages, or even in most cases within one task.
 And we have chosen one of the simplest possible setups, with full-word embeddings and a single type of bias at a time.
-Many real world scenarios can easily be more complicated and involve multiple types of bias or subword embeddings.
-Our findings do in fact indicate that additional complexity may muddy the relationship further, as fastText behaved less predictably than word2vec across experiments, suggesting that if we were to expand to larger models that are fully reliant on subwords the patterns may become even less clear.
+Real world scenarios can easily be more complicated and involve multiple types of bias or subword embeddings.
+Our findings also indicate that additional complexity may muddy the relationship further.
+For example, fastText behaved less predictably than word2vec across experiments, suggesting that if we were to expand to larger models that are fully reliant on subwords the patterns may become even less clear.

-So an NLP scientist or engineer has limited options when investigating and mitigating bias.
-They must a) find the specific set of wordlists, embedding algorithms, downstream tasks, and bias modification methods that are together predictive of bias for the given task, language, and model or b) implement full systems to test bias effects more directly, even if they work on language models and embeddings.
+The implication of this finding is that an NLP scientist or engineer has limited options when investigating and mitigating bias.
+They must a) find the specific set of wordlists, embedding algorithms, downstream tasks, and bias modification methods that are together predictive of bias for the given task, language, and model or b) implement full systems to test application bias directly, even if their work focuses on embeddings.

-While the latter may seem onerous, it is not necessarily more so than exhaustively searching for a configuration where embedding bias metrics are maximally predictive.
+While the latter may seem onerous, it may not be more so than exhaustively searching for a configuration where intrinsic bias metrics are predictive.

 This underscores the importance of making good downstream bias measures available, as either approach will require these.
-More datasets that are collected need to be annotated with subgroup demographic and identity information -- there are very few available.
-More research needs to be done on the creation of good multipurpose challenge sets, both to use on their own merits as much more targeted and granular measures of bias, and as a substitute for test sets with identity labels when none are available.
-Additional research on more broad usage of unsupervised methods \cite{Zhao2020LOGANLG}, or on repurposing of unsupervised methods for generalisation and dataset artifacts \cite{Bras2020AdversarialFO} would also be valuable, though those also would benefit from subgroup identity annotation to make their results more interpretable.
+More datasets that are collected need to be annotated with subgroup demographic and identity information --- there are very few available.
+More research needs to focus on creating good challenge sets to measure application bias.
+Additional research on more broad usage of unsupervised methods \cite{Zhao2020LOGANLG} would also be valuable, though those also would benefit from subgroup identity annotation to make their results more interpretable.